 It’s open from every day from 5am to 11pm.
 There’s no overnight camping here.
 And unfortunately, this preserve does not permit dogs.

-4. Hiking in Devil’s Backbone Open Space
+4. Devil’s Backbone Open Space

 Places with cool names like this often back it up, and Devil’s Backbone is no exception.
 This Open Space showcases one of Mother Nature’s magnificent wonders.
 Technically located in Loveland, this trailhead lies just south of Coyote Ridge, which lies south of Horsetooth Reservoir.
 It’s one spectacular hike after the next.